 U.S. Ski & Snowboard Junior Nationals (JN’s) are the official National Championships for junior skiers in the United States.
-The New England Team (NE) is named following the final New England Eastern Cup.
+Team New England (NE) is named following the final Eastern Cup.

 Skiers compete at JN’s as part of their divisional team or “home club.”
 To be eligible for the NE Team, a skier must be a NENSA member and have a permanent or temporary address in New England.
 Each skier should be a competition member of U.S. Ski & Snowboard.